Away With The Steiners

 Vaccinations for travel in India

-Aside from the ever-changing Covid regulations, there are no other vaccinations required for entry in to India (unless you are arriving from a country at risk of Yellow Fever Virus transmission).
+But there are no other vaccinations required for entry in to India – unless you are arriving from a country at risk of Yellow Fever Virus transmission.

-However I found suggestions for travel to India to include:
+I found suggestions for vaccinations prior to travel in India to include:

-In the end we got Hepatitis A and Typhoid vaccinations before we left New Zealand for full time travel in Asia and discussed options for malaria prevention.
+In the end we got Hepatitis A and Typhoid vaccinations before we left New Zealand for full time travel and discussed options for malaria prevention.

 Getting around India with kids